Table of Contents

 In a world where digital threats are growing, can eSIM technology truly be trusted?
 Is it more secure than a traditional SIM card, or does it introduce new vulnerabilities?

 As eSIM adoption rises, so do hacking, fraud, and recovery concerns.
-In this section, we’ll break down how secure eSIM is, how to protect it, and what to do if something goes wrong.
+In this section, we’ll break down how secure eSIMs are, how to protect them, and what to do if something goes wrong.

 • How Secure is eSIM Compared to a Physical SIM?